afonsof/mongo-oplog-backup/README.md

 ## Usage

-Your mongo server must be started as `--replSet` option.
+Your mongo server must be started with `--replSet` option.
 Example:
 ```mongod --replSet rs0```
 You also need to initiate the replica set once with the command.
 Example using the same server as replica set:
 ```